If the photos appear fuzzy, viewing on your mobile device’s desktop version clears them up

 We got some cheap wine, cried our way down the rickety halls, and drank it out of the Jim Morrison cups that were in the room..

-Attempting to get comfortable on what felt like a bed made out of patio cushions, we snuggled with pillows that we had chilled in the refrigerator, and took note of every creak, every shadow, and every sound outside.
-And because we were already on edge, of course there was screaming.
+Attempting to get comfortable on the patio cushions, we snuggled with pillows that we had chilled in the refrigerator, and took note of every creak, every shadow, and every sound outside.
+And because we were already on edge, of course there was panicked screaming: from us.
 A type of screaming where whoever screamed first, would scare the other one into screaming twice as loud.
 Repeatedly.

 Realizing that maybe he was making noise on purpose to draw us to the window so that he could more easily kill us, we agreed that we were clearly safer under the sheets, with a box fan between us and the naked, homeless, high guy.